yhnmju/c2fold/README.md

 ## TODO
 Loads.
 * Documentation on how to configure and run this
+* Rewrite the songrec portion in python to make it portable.
 * There is no error handling
+* Somewhat annoyingly, someone has sometimes used alternative unicode characters in the musicbrainz database.
+Need a workaround.
+* Hard coded CD format in code currently.
+This should be a option in download file.
 * Support for ogg files
 * More to come

 ## How do I use this?
-1. Download and install songrec (open source Shazam client), which in turn depends on having the Rust programming language installed.
+1. Download and installl songrec (open source Shazam client), which in turn depends on having the Rust programming language installed.

-2. Install c2f with pip;
+2. Install python and the Musicbrainz python library.

-       $ python -m pip install c2f

 3. Create HOME/.config/c2f.cfg and place "songrec=pathto_songrec_here"
    example;